It is the same light

 "Having the power to transport listeners to that elusive, quiet refuge inside every human heart." - Inquire Within Podcast

-Gabriel Gold is a San Francisco, CA based music composer, multi-media artist and environmental advocate.
+Gabriel Gold is a San Francisco, CA and Reykjavik, Iceland based music composer, multi-media artist and environmental advocate.

 Gold’s musical works, often site-specific to acoustically resonant and “sacred spaces", aim to merge the worlds of classical and modern composition with traditions of sacred music, intending to inspire thoughts of our relationship to "what is sacred?”, both, in regard to us as human beings and of our relationship to the natural world.

-As a composer, Gold studied Music for Film Composition under Keith Heffner, colleague of Kitarō (喜多郎), and has released two full-length albums, “Halo” (2014); and “Live at Grace Cathedral” (2016), scored Mudita Arts Ballet’s “Prayer for Peace” (2013); Labayan Dance’s critically acclaimed, “Tears” (2014), and is currently working on a new album in Iceland, produced by Birgir Jón Birgisson (Sigur Ros, Bjork, Of Monsters & Men), which is set to release in Spring, 2020.
+As a composer, Gold studied Music for Film Composition under Keith Heffner, colleague of Kitarō (喜多郎), and has released two full-length albums, “Halo” (2014); and “Live at Grace Cathedral” (2017), scored Mudita Arts Ballet’s “Prayer for Peace” (2013); Labayan Dance’s critically acclaimed, “Tears” (2015), and is currently working on a new album in Iceland, produced by Birgir Jón Birgisson (Sigur Ros, Bjork, Of Monsters & Men).

 As a performer, Gabriel has toured as a solo-act throughout much of the USA, Europe, & Australia, performing in renown venues including, Chartres Cathedral (Chartres, France), Barbican Centre (London, England) and Harpa Concert Hall (Reykjavik, Iceland).